Samkhya: Views on God

-Although the Samkhya school considers the Vedas a reliable source of knowledge, samkhya accepts the notion of higher selves or perfected beings but rejects the notion of God, according to Paul Deussen and other scholars, although other scholars believe that Samkhya is as much theistic as the Yoga school.
-According to Rajadhyaksha, classical Samkhya argues against the existence of God on metaphysical grounds.
-Samkhya theorists argue that an unchanging God cannot be the source of an ever-changing world and that God was only a necessary metaphysical assumption demanded by circumstances.
+Burley and Gopal suggest distinguishing between theistic and non-theistic streams of Samkhya traditions as "seśvara ('with lord')" and "nirīśvara ('without lord')" respectively.
+Burley suggests that the Svetasvatara Upanishad is a paradigmatic example of seśvara Samkhya whereas the Samkhyakarika is a paradigmatic example of nirīśvara Samkhya.

+Daniel Sheridan suggests that a theistic form of Samkhya, older than the classical system, is found in the Upanishads.
+This form is also present in the Vaisnava Puranas.

-The oldest commentary on the Samkhakarika, the Yuktidīpikā, asserts the existence of God, stating:
+The oldest commentary on the Samkhyakarika, the Yuktidīpikā, asserts the existence of God, stating:

 "We do not completely reject the particular power of the Lord, since he assumes a majestic body and so forth.
 Our intended meaning is just that there is no being who is different from prakrti and purusa and who is the instigator of these two, as you claim.
 Therefore, your view is refuted.
-The conjunction between prakrti and purusa is not instigated by another being.
+The conjunction between prakrti and purusa is not instigated by another being."